Consultant, The Lyles Group

 The ASEB has not specifically addressed the question that you are interested in today regarding development of a human space exploration roadmap.
 We are engaged currently in a congressionally requested review of the “goals, core capabilities, and direction of human spaceflight”.
 That report is due to be released this Spring and I should note I have not seen a draft of the report and my comments are made without prejudice to whatever that committee—chaired by Jonathan Lunine and Mitch Daniels—may recommend.
 In addition the ASEB has not addressed the question of human Mars flyby missions.
 However, both the ASEB and the SSB have conducted recent studies that touch on many issues relevant to this question.
 In particular, in 2012 the ASEB completed reviewing a series of NASA Space Technology Roadmaps that included topics such as long duration life support systems.
 The previous year, the ASEB and the SSB completed an extensive study of life and physical microgravity sciences.2 Both studies highlighted the challenges to human spaceflight beyond low Earth orbit, for instance the development of long duration life support systems.
 NASA has made progress in these areas aboard the International Space Station, although I would note that even today less than half of the oxygen on the International Space Station is recycled.
 As the ASEB’s Space Technology Roadmaps study indicated, there are several high-priority technologies that require further development in categories such as radiation mitigation for human spaceflight, and environmental control and life support systems.
 The latter category includes air revitalization, water recovery and management, waste management, and habitation technologies.
 None of these technologies are currently mature enough to support a long-duration human spaceflight mission.

 Many of the issues that NASA is facing as it seeks to send humans to Mars have been addressed in previous NRC reports.
-For instance, in 2002 the ASEB completed a study called “” concerning precursor measurements required to safely place humans on the Martian surface.
+For instance, in 2002 the ASEB completed a study called “Safe on Mars” concerning precursor measurements required to safely place humans on the Martian surface.
 In 2006 we produced a workshop report on space radiation hazards facing astronauts on long-duration space missions.3 More recent studies have addressed astronaut training as well as the aforementioned roadmaps and microgravity research studies.

 Mars Flybys and the Human Exploration of Mars